remonlam/rpi-arch-builder/README.md

   - Sets the hostname

 What it won't do!
-  - Clear the microSD card, this can be done with help of the tool Disk
   - Assume the correct drive name for the microSD card, that's up to you!!!

 ##SD Card Creation